 |Russia's newest space city

-The massive construction of the Vostochny space port in the Russian Far East promises to transform the nearby military settlement of Uglegorsk into a state-of-the-art "science city."
-Russia's new space capital could be christened Tsiolkovsky, after the self-taught scientist and philosopher who is widely regarded as the prophet of the space age.
+The massive construction of the Vostochny space port in the Russian Far East in the 2010s promised to transform the nearby military settlement of Uglegorsk into a state-of-the-art space city.
+Russia's newest space base was christened Tsiolkovsky, after the self-taught scientist and philosopher who is widely regarded as the prophet of the space age.

 Residential area in Vostochny as seen from the Resurs P1 satellite on October 20, 2015.